Postcards from the Edge of the Universe: A ‘No Man’s Sky’ Gallery

 If there’s one significant update I could wish into No Man’s Sky, it’s the ability to make animals your pets.
 I wanted this lion lizard creature to be my pal so badly.

-Read more articles on video games on VICE here, and follow VICE Gaming on Twitter at @VICEGaming.
+Read more articles on video games on VICE, and follow VICE Gaming on Twitter.